April 30, 2025

 Interestingly, 15% overall are trying BNPL for the first time in 2025, and 35% are planning on using BNPL more in 2025.
 At least 1 in 4 are embracing the payment method more explicitly due to the cost of living, perhaps because it helps stretch paychecks further.

-BNPL was first conceived as a way to break up larger purchases; is that still its primary use?
+BNPL was first conceived as a way to break up larger purchases and serve as a delayed payment method so consumers could buy online and make their payments once they were happy with their goods; is that still its primary use?
 The median smallest purchase made using BNPL among Americans is $100, while the largest purchase made with BNPL amounts to $900.
 Internal PartnerCentric data shows that the median Average Order Value (AOV) was roughly $127 for our clients using BNPL, and that merchants with smaller AOVs saw a higher rate of purchase when using BNPL.

 When asked where price may drive the decision to switch from paying in full to BNPL, the median response was $250.
 Americans average roughly 2 BNPL payments in any given month, and the average total monthly payments across plans is $761.
 Consumers make an average of 5 purchases monthly using BNPL.